knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 ## Setup

 The server setup which acts as a background for all this, is a fairly complex one.
 Amedia runs the digital parts of 79 small and large newspapers in Norway.
 This means 151 app servers (excluding the CMS servers, which are 246 instances alone) of which 39 are running Varnish instances with differing configurations.
-Note these are physical or virtual machines running multiple apps, spread across 10 different environments and 3 data centers.
-This system has roughly 6.5M page views daily and the sustained throughput of the front varnishes during the day is about 45 Mbps of traffic (each) and combined bandwith usage is around 800Mb/s in the daytime..
+These are physical or virtual machines running multiple apps, spread across 10 different environments and 3 data centers.
+This system has roughly 6.5M page views daily (in prod) and the sustained throughput of the front varnishes during the day is about 45 Mbps of traffic (each) and combined bandwith usage is around 800Mb/s in the daytime.

-Every piece of data, except app <-> database communication, runs over HTTP and through the Varnish caches.
-There is caching in every step of the architecture and in the wake of that follows the need to finely tune the cache times, the cache headers and the tools to invalidate on a course or fine grained level.
+Every piece of data, except app <-> database communication, runs over HTTP and through Varnish caches.
+There is caching in every step of the architecture and it follows that we need to finely tune the cache times, the cache headers and the tools to invalidate on a course or fine grained level.

 ## Cache headers